GrixisTV/QuickWalker/README.md

 When you right-click somewhere in the game world, the Quick Walker plugin automatically selects the "Walk here" option for you, saving you time and reducing the number of clicks needed to navigate around the game world.

+## Installation

+### From Plugin Hub (Recommended)
+1. Open RuneLite
+2. Click on the Configuration icon (wrench)
+3. Click on "Plugin Hub" at the bottom
+4. Search for "Quick Walker"
+5. Click "Install"

+### Manual Installation
+1. Download the latest release JAR file
+2. Place it in your RuneLite plugins directory
+3. Restart RuneLite

 ## Configuration Options

 The plugin can be configured through the RuneLite settings panel: